How to combine line and bar charts in Datawrapper

 To create the chart above, go to step 3: Visualize.

-In the Customize lines panel, set the "daily confirmed" and "base" line to 0px:
+In the Customize lines panel, set the "daily confirmed" to 0px:

 Then in the Customize symbols panel, select Line symbols.
 Choose " multiple" as the shape.